-'''

 bool NrcHMSToSecs(char hms, int res);

-'''

 It returns true and sets res to the number of seconds if successful, and returns false and sets res to -1 if not successful (because hms has a format problem).
-The second function, converts an integer number of seconds to a string in HH:MM:SS format stored in arena a.
+The second function, char NrcSecsToHMS(int secs, HA_ARENA a);

+converts an integer number of seconds to a string in HH:MM:SS format stored in arena a.